Folias Music Lessons

 Combined, we have Masters of Music degrees in Music Performance, Music Composition, and Ethnomusicology from Michigan State University, are trained in Suzuki and Early Childhood Music (Music Together), and teach the following courses at the college level: music theory, aural skills, music history, American popular music, music technology and music business.

-Andrew Bergeron’s diverse musical background started with keyboard lesson at age five.
+Andrew Bergeron’s diverse musical background started with keyboard lessons at age five.
 He practiced on an electric organ in his parent’s living room before learning electric guitar, percussion and eventually, the classical guitar.
 He went on to earn his Bachelor of Arts in Music and Philosophy at Grand Valley State University where he studied classical guitar, music composition, and Chinese philosophy, including a summer abroad in Shanghai.
 Andrew continued his studies at Michigan State University where he completed a Master of Music in composition, and was the recipient of the Paul Harder Composition Scholarship and winner of the MSU Concerto Competition.
 Andrew Bergeron studied guitar with Brian Morris, composition with Charles Ruggiero and Bob Schechtman, and music theory with Sherman Van Solkema.

 Andrew’s teaching career began at age 24 as a guitar instructor at Grand Rapids Community College, where he also taught Suzuki guitar through the Grand Rapids Arts Outreach Program.
 As a classroom instructor, Andrew has nearly two decades of teaching experience in music theory, ear training and guitar classes.
 He taught nine years at Grand Valley State University as the 2nd year ear training instructor, and nine years at Aquinas College as the 2nd year theory and ear training instructor.
 He taught guitar classes at Grand Rapids Community College, Grand Valley State University, and Aquinas College since 2003 while featuring his own compositions and arrangements.
 Andrew’s tailored teaching methods help a wide variety of people excel in learning the classical guitar and music composition.